NASW Virginia and Metro DC Chapters 2025 Annual Conferences

 -

-a powerful Movie Night (“Crip Camp”) and Panel Discussion of the Disabilities in Social Work Council about the disability rights movement, and
+a powerful on-YouTube Movie Night (“Crip Camp”) and on-demand Panel Discussion about the disability rights movement.

-the popular Exhibitor Fair of dozens of organizations and companies eager to share their services and products to meet your needs.
+And don't miss the dozens of industry experts, organizations, and companies at the Virtual Exhibitor Fair—all of them eager to share their services and products to meet your needs!

 Students and retirees, please come!
 We’ve created a special reduced rate to support our incoming social workers and our most-experienced professionals because you are critical to the success of the social work field.